 A too-low price can mean a remodeler isn’t experienced in planning and estimating costs, and hasn’t based the estimate on a detailed, comprehensive work plan.
 If what you get is a “ballpark” price, don’t expect that’s what the final cost will be.
 Control of project costs, quality, and schedules requires solid upfront planning and conscientious project management.
 Cost overruns and headaches can happen when a job is plagued by poor planning or execution.

 In most industries, workers with the highest level of skill and experience command the highest salaries.
 The remodeling industry is no exception.
 If you receive an estimate that is surprisingly low, you should question the experience of the workers doing the construction.
 Remember, you’ll be living in your newly remodeled home for many years, and frustration with poor craftsmanship outlasts the satisfaction of finding a low price.

-If you receive an estimate that is much lower than expected, investigate whether the contractor saves on expenses by not carrying proper insurance, licenses, workers compensation coverage, or does not get required building permits or inspections when needed.
+If you receive an estimate that is much lower than expected, investigate a bit further.
+Find out whether the contractor saves on expenses by not carrying proper insurance, licenses, workers compensation coverage.
+It is also important to find out if the contractor does not get required building permits or inspections when needed.
 Reputable companies always take these requirements seriously, and consider insurance, licensing, and permits a cost of doing business.
 Some contractors may even suggest you “save money” by taking out the permit in your own name.
 This is a RED FLAG.
 What they don’t tell you is this means you’ll be the one who is legally and financially responsible for the project meeting code, instead of the contractor.
 If they take illegal administrative shortcuts, can you trust them to avoid shortcuts resulting in a lower quality, less durable project that will cost you more money down the road?

 So, think about Goldilocks…